Booligoosh/codetheweb.blog/_posts/2017-11-29-two-months.md

 These are the things that I think I did well at:
 - _**Consistency:**_ I managed to post at least once a week for the two months (except for one week, which I caught up).
 I have written 17 posts in two months (~10 weeks), which means an average of about 1.7 posts per week!
 - _**Motivation:**_ During the two months, I barely ever felt de-motivated - and when I did, I was always able to push through.
 One of the most motivational parts of the process has been interacting with readers.
 - _**Community:**_ While I have only interacted with a very small percentage of my users, the ones I have interacted with have been grateful, liked my writing style and been really enthusiastic.
-It is really cool when I'm able to help someone along their coding journey.
+It is really cool when I'm able to help someone through their coding journey.
-- _**Writing style:**_ While it's natural to feel that my writing is not good enough, I have recieved multiple comments about my good writing style.
+- _**Writing style:**_ While it's natural to feel that my writing is not good enough, I have received multiple comments about my good writing style.
 I definitely didn't expect this so early, as I was expecting I would have to improve a lot more first.
 I still think that my writing is far from perfect and this is something that I want to further improve.
 - _**Programming Bloggers:**_ A week or so ago, I started a Slack community called [Programming Bloggers][programming-bloggers].
 I made it because of frustration at how hard it was to communicate with other tech bloggers, so I created it.
 The community is really friendly, they are happy that I have organized it and I'm happy because I have learned a lot from them.

 ## What didn't go well
 - _**Newsletter subscribers:**_ While I got 4.1K users to the site, only 50 people signed up for the newsletter.
 That means that only *1.2%* of people signed up to the newsletter - this is TERRIBLE!
 I'm going to improve this in future by offering a lead magnet - an incentive to make people sign up.
-I will be creating a cheat-sheet on HTML (and CSS and JavaScript once I'm done those series), and then offer it if you sign up to the newsletter.
-Hopefully this will increase sign-ups - when one of the people in Programming Bloggers did that, they got 3K subscribers in less than a year!
-I really don't want to resolve to pop-ups if possible, they make people dislike you :(
+I will be creating a cheat-sheet for HTML (and CSS, and JavaScript once I'm done those series), and then offer it if you sign up to the newsletter.
+Hopefully, this will increase sign-ups - when one of the people in Programming Bloggers did that, they got 3K subscribers in less than a year!
+I really don't want to resort to pop-ups if possible, they make people dislike you :(
 - _**Typos and grammar:**_ Even though some people seem to like my writing style, often while writing these I make typos.
 Because I write my tutorials in Markdown in a code editor and I haven't worked out how to install spellcheck on it, I often don't pick up on these typos and find them weeks later when I happen to be reading an article.
 Another thing that I have tried to improve my language and wording is an awesome website called [Hemingway][hemingway].
 It assesses a bunch of fancy things like adverbs, passive voice and how easy sentences are to read.
 I tried doing this on one of my articles, but it took over an hour to fully edit it using Hemingway.
 This means I could have written a whole new article in that time!
 A solution could be to write the post straight in Hemingway and edit as I go, but then I don't know what I'd do about the Markdown - maybe I could just copy in the result after finishing each paragraph.

 ## Action plan
 Here's what I plan to do from now on:
-- **Create lead magnets** (Cheat-sheets for HTML, CSS and JavaScript) to get more newsletter subscribers
+- **Create lead magnets** (Cheat-sheets for HTML, CSS, and JavaScript) to get more newsletter subscribers
 - Based on the success of Programming Bloggers, I'm considering **creating a Code The Web fans community** where readers can chat, help each other out etc. - I probably won't do this right away but will keep it in mind.
 - **Edit my work as I go** using [Hemingway][hemingway], after each paragraph
 - Go back and **edit posts before now** when I have the time